csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 Summary

 This chapter gives some hints on how to analyze the complexity of programs.
-Unfortunately, it is

-not a complete guide.
+Unfortunately, it is not a complete guide.
 Simple programs usually have simple analyses, but this is not always the case.
 As an example, we shall see, later in the text, a sorting algorithm (Shellsort, Chapter 7) and an algorithm for maintaining disjoint sets (Chapter 8) each of which requires about 20 lines

-页码，24/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 of code.
 The analysis of Shellsort is still not complete, and the disjoint set algorithm has an analysis that is extremely difficult and requires pages and pages of intricate calculations.
 Most of the analysis that we will encounter here will be simple and involve counting through loops.